mjpernot/python-lib/README.md

 ### Program:  gen_class.py
 ##### Description:  Class that has class definitions for general use.
 ##### Classes:
+ * LogFile => Class that stores and manipulates log entries from files or standard in.
+Stores log entries that allows for selective searching of log entries based on regex, keyword, and ignore.

  * ProgressBar => Class that displays and updates a progress bar for an ongoing operation.

  * ProgramLock => Class that creates a file lock instance and in which other programs using the same parameters will detect the lock as already present and prevent a second program instance from starting.